 We loved the golden pendant with bees—a jewelry masterpiece from Malia—and the famous Phaistos disc, a clay disc embossed with signs that have never been decoded.
 A visit to the museum will help you understand the complex and beautiful history of the island.
 Don’t miss it.

-Food on Crete is out of this world
+Food is out of this world